Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 “I can discuss what I, as the guarantor of the constitution, am capable of doing, able and able to do.
 I'm talking specifically about sanctions within our state – they can be discussed.
 We can say that this person is changing citizenship, whoever wants to have an economic residence permit, his own vision, develop a business – you can discuss all this.
 But if he, she, they are ready to help today ...
 It is not necessary to do this publicly, I understand that a person is afraid of what will happen to his family and so on ...
 For such people – I don’t care what nationality a person is, it’s important who he is inside.
 That's all.

 Dzyadko.
 I would like to ask a few more questions about other negotiations.
-Yesterday there was a meeting in Warsaw between the ministers of defense and foreign affairs of Ukraine with Mr. Biden, the President of the United States.
+Yesterday there was a meeting in Warsaw between the ministers of defence and foreign affairs of Ukraine with Mr. Biden, the President of the United States.
 Two questions.
 First, are there any concrete results of these negotiations, apart from political support?
 First of all, we are talking about the supply of weapons.
-And the second question: the President of Poland, Mr. Duda, spoke in favor of bringing NATO peacekeepers into the territory of Ukraine.
+And the second question: the President of Poland, Mr. Duda, spoke in favour of bringing NATO peacekeepers into the territory of Ukraine.
 Washington, as far as we understand, is against any kind of its military presence on the ground, as they say, on the territory of Ukraine.
 Is Biden's position on NATO peacekeepers in Ukraine known, how realistic do you think it is?

-- I am unequivocal about this issue.
+– I am unequivocal about this issue.
 I suggested, from the very beginning, understanding the risks...
-[When] the invasion had just begun, when there were risks associated with our nuclear power plants, with other enterprises that are of strategic importance, we proposed in one form or another to invite the presence of certain peacekeeping forces there .
+[When] the invasion had just begun, when there were risks associated with our nuclear power plants, with other enterprises that are of strategic importance, we proposed in one form or another to invite the presence of certain peacekeeping forces there.
 But we didn't expect it.
 As long as it is.

-As for the meeting of the ministers of defense and ministers of foreign affairs with Secretary of State Blinken, of course, the number one issue was on armaments.
+As for the meeting of the ministers of defence and ministers of foreign affairs with Secretary of State Blinken, of course, the number one issue was on armaments.
 Details are not ready to speak.
 We insistently explained our position.
 The question is clear enough.
 You know the question about the conflict in the sky, I talk about it publicly and openly.
 It depends on the decision of these two countries, and therefore there was a meeting with the United States in Poland.
 This issue was resolved.
 I am not ready to tell you the answer, as I have already told you a little higher ...

-Solovyov .
-Mr. President, I would like to ask you to comment on the documents released by the Russian Ministry of Defense, dated January 22, signed by Nikolai Balan, according to which, as the Russian side stated, from which it follows that the armed forces of Ukraine were planning a preemptive strike, they were planning to attack Donbass first.
+Solovyov.
+Mr. President, I would like to ask you to comment on the documents released by the Russian Ministry of Defence, dated January 22, signed by Nikolai Balan, according to which, as the Russian side stated, from which it follows that the armed forces of Ukraine were planning a pre-emptive strike, they were planning to attack Donbass first.
 Please explain what these documents are...

 – Well, it's some kind of fake document.
 Did not have.
 Of course, there were no plans.
 Starting from 2019, again, to President Putin, and then through all these different channels that you spoke about today… I said that we are not going to take our territories by military means.
 I want to agree with you.
 Not only that, I want to find a format in which [you can] live for a while.
 I wanted to live for a while in relations between Ukraine and Russia – before this invasion.
 I've been looking for different options.
 Believe me.